 Our Institute for Public Health and Environmental Engineering is renowned worldwide for its pioneering work in developing countries.
 The institute undertakes research in all aspects of the built environment in which the presence of pathogens influences design, including water treatment, solid waste and airborne transmission of disease.

-Staff teaching on this course have close working links with a number of key institutions in the field of international development including: UNICEF, the World Bank, the World Health Organisation, the Water Supply and Sanitation Collaborative Council, WaterAid, World Vision, the Bill and Melinda Gates Foundation and the African Development Bank.
-Opportunities often arise for project work to be carried out in partnership with development organisations and governments in the field giving students unique practical experience.
+Staff teaching on this course have close working links with a number of key institutions in the field of international development, including UNICEF, the World Bank, the World Health Organization, the Water Supply and Sanitation Collaborative Council, WaterAid, World Vision, the Bill and Melinda Gates Foundation and the African Development Bank.

 |Engineering for Public Health||30|